 Students may receive scholarship and loans up to their estimated Cost of Attendance (COA).
 The total financial aid awards, in any combination, cannot exceed the estimated COA.
 Students whose basic expenses exceed this amount may contact the Student Financial Services Office to request an individual COA review after the semester begins.

 The UNLV financial aid school code is 002569.

-Applicants with questions about the financial aid process, loan programs, or estimated costs also may contact Mr. Jordan Bernot in the UNLV Office of Financial Aid and Scholarships at 702-895-0298 or e-mail firstname.lastname@example.org.
+For questions about the financial aid process, loan programs, scholarships, or estimated costs, please contact the Office of Admissions at 702-895-4189.